wildan2711/go-git-hooks/README.md

 ## Skip Hooks

-In some cases, you would want to skip running the hooks (e.g: config change, other file changes, etc.).
-Use the below environment variable:
+In some cases, you would want to skip running the hooks (e.g: urgent hotfixes, minor config change, etc.).
+Use the below environment variable when running git commit or push:

 ```
 SKIP_HOOKS=1